CLI Configuration Mode Overview

 To enter configuration mode, use the configure command.

 When you enter configuration mode, the following configuration mode commands are available:

 possible completions: <[Enter]> Execute this command activate Remove the inactive tag from a statement annotate Annotate the statement with a comment commit Commit current set of changes copy Copy a statement deactivate Add the inactive tag to a statement delete Delete a data element edit Edit a sub-element exit Exit from this level help Provide help information insert Insert a new ordered data element load Load configuration from ASCII file quit Quit from this level rename Rename a statement replace Replace character string in configuration rollback Roll back to previous committed configuration run Run an operational-mode command save Save configuration to ASCII file set Set a parameter show Show a parameter status Show users currently editing configuration top Exit to top level of configuration up Exit one level of configuration wildcard Wildcard operations user@host>

-Users must have configure permission to view and use the configure command.
+You must have configure permission to view and use the configure command.

-When in configuration mode, you can view and modify only those statements for which you have access privileges set.
+When in configuration mode, you can view and modify only those statements for which you have access privileges.

-If you enter configuration mode and another user is also in configuration mode, a message shows the user’s name and what part of the configuration the user is viewing or editing:
+If you enter configuration mode and another user is also in configuration mode, a message shows the user’s name and the part of the configuration the other user is viewing or editing:

 user@host> configure Entering configuration mode Users currently editing the configuration: root terminal d0 (pid 4137) on since 2008-04-09 23:03:07 PDT, idle 7w6d 08:22 The configuration has been changed but not committed user@host#

 Up to 32 users can be in configuration mode simultaneously, and they all can make changes to the configuration at the same time.